carloocchiena/blackhat_python_book_code/Chapter 7/README.md

 Since this book is about pentesting and security, I would be sure your GitHub account should have a 2FA.
 In that case you need to create a personal access token.
 It's not hard and you could follow along the instructions from GitHub itself https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token.

 The book suggest to create a folder structure within a test repository.
 I created this as well in this section, following along book instructions.<br>

+- `config` directory holds configuration files that will be identified for each trojan.
+- `modules` directory contains any modular code that you want the trojan to pickup and execute.
+- `data` will holds keystrokes, screenshots, and any retrieved materials from the trojan (or that you'd like to feed the trojan).

 Usual amount of optimization and cleaning was needed.
 The author seems to rush along every chapter leaving a lot of gaps here and there.<br>

 For this chapter in particular I had a confrontation with <a href="https://github.com/EONRaider/blackhat-python3">EON</a> repo to double check I got to a reasonable\correct routine.<br>